ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 ### Biertan
 Biertan is a Saxon village, located 23 kilometers from Cund and was documented in the 13th century, being one of the first German Saxon settlements in Transylvania.
 By far the largest and most imposing fortified church that we have seen is the one in Biertan and I must say that it was difficult to select just one photo with it.

-{% responsive_image path: assets/images/posts/valea-verde/biertan.webp alt: "Biertan" %}
+{% responsive_image path: assets/images/posts/valea-verde/biertan.webp alt: "Biertan" patrupetrei: true %}

 ### Sighișoara Medieval Citadel
 The Sighișoara Medieval Citadel is the largest continuously inhabited medieval citadel in Europe and has been part of the UNESCO World Heritage since 1999.
 Among the tourist attractions that you can visit in Sighisoara, we mention: the clock tower, the fortress square, the deer house, the history museum, the scholars staircase, the hill church and the fortress towers.

-{% responsive_image path: assets/images/posts/valea-verde/sighisoara.webp alt: "Sighisoara" %}
+{% responsive_image path: assets/images/posts/valea-verde/sighisoara.webp alt: "Sighisoara" patrupetrei: true %}

 ### Târgu Mureș
 Not to be missed in Târgu Mureș, located 43 kilometers from Cund, is the [Palace of Culture](https://palatul-culturii.ro/en/){:target="_blank" rel="nofollow"} which hosts several exhibitions, as well as the Târgu Mureș Citadel.
 Also, I understood that [the zoo](https://www.zootirgumures.ro/){:target="_blank" rel="nofollow"} is worth a visit.
 Considering that on Google it has a score of 4.6 out of 9000 reviews, I'm sorry we didn't get to visit it.
 By comparison, the one in Bucharest has a score of 3.9 out of approximately 12,000 reviews.